 You’ve probably seen at least a dozen lists of questions to ask wedding photographers before you officially ask them to be a part of your wedding.
-Dozens of topics including what equipment is used, how long it will take to get the photos, and what the photographer will wear…but I have never seen anyone mention what should be considered one of the most important questions!
+Many lists include topics such as what equipment is used, and how long it will take to get the photos…but I have never seen anyone mention what should be considered one of the most important questions!
 I’m actually embarrassed to say that when I wrote my Questions to Ask Your Wedding Photographer post earlier this year, even I missed including it!

 Just about all of the “qualifying interview” questions you are asking has to do with the days leading up to the wedding day and the actual day itself…but what about after?
 You’ll likely ask what the turn around time is for being able to view your photos, how the album design process works, and approximate cost of parent albums, which is all pretty exciting!!!